elastic/ml-cpp/build-setup/linux.md

 yum install blas-devel.x86_64
 ```

-IPEX requires the sympy module be installed.
+Building IPEX by passing the `build_clib` argument to `setup.py` hangs at the installation stage (for reasons as yet unknown).
+This can be worked around by building with `develop` instead.
+However this does require that the `sympy` python module be installed as a transient dependency:
 ```bash
 sudo /usr/local/gcc103/bin/python3.10 -m pip install sympy
 ```